There are six locations throughout Sacramento--South Sacramento, Del Paso Heights, Oak Park, Rancho Cordova, Elk Grove and Folsom.

 Folsom WIC **At the Mercy Village Folsom Apartments1160 Duchow WayFolsom CA 95630

 Step 2: Call us at 916-876-5000 between 8:15 a.m. and 5:00 p.m. to make an appointment.

 Our friendly WIC staff will answer your questions about WIC and let you know what you need to bring to your first appointment.
-Our four main sites are open Monday through Friday.
-The Elk Grove location is open Thursday only.
+Most of our sites are open Monday through Friday, except as noted below:

 9:00 a.m. to 6:30 p.m.: the first two Tuesdays of each month8:00 a.m. to 5:30 p.m.: all remaining Tuesdays